Unofficial Website for Historical Artifacts from the Palace Hotel.

 Two porcelain Sheraton Palace bud vases.
 Gold PH logo on the front, Sheraton Palace and phone number on the back.

-A key fob for the Palace Hotel, measuring 2.5".
+A key fob for the 1909 grand reopening of the Palace Hotel, measuring 2.5".
 The front of the tag has the PH crest in the center and San Francisco at the bottom.
 On the reverse side is "Palace Hotel, Return Unsealed - We Guarantee Postage, San Francisco, Calif."
-It is believed these were made for the grand reopening in 1909.
 Likely manufactured by Moise & Klinker Co.
 S.F.

 Then the fires reached the Palace and burned the once beautiful hotel to the ground, leaving only a brick shell.
 The second butter pat is a survivor of the fire, having been picked out of the rubble.
 The front is completely discolored, with soot and dirt fragments melted into the underside and rim.
 The china room was in the basement of the original hotel, which may have helped it escape the worst of the damages.
 This pat was likely sandwiched between others, protecting it from being completely destroyed.
 Both are amazing pieces to have displayed side by side to show a before and after of that fateful day.